learn-co-curriculum/phase-0-git-pushing-code/README.md

 **branch** you want to send code to.
 We're going to push to our remote repository's **default branch**.

-If you configured Git using the instructions given earlier in the prework, your default branch's name will be `main`.
+If you configured Git using the instructions given earlier in Software Engineering Prep, your default branch's name will be `main`.
 You can verify this by running:

 ```console
 $ git branch --show-current